xXHunterRaiXx/countries-api-project-may-2025/version-3/README.md

 ### Project Setup: Copy your files over
 1. Copy all of the files from your `version-2` folder and paste them into your `version-3` folder
 2. Push your code to Github!
-You will use your `version-2` code as the starting point for your `version-3`.
+Your `version-2` code will serve as the starting point for `version-3`.

 ### Review and Plan
 1. Take time to understand your current code: App.jsx, App.css, pages, and components.